WebAssembly/spec/spectec/README.md

 * mark recursion groups and group definitions with rules, ordering everything by dependency.

-## Building and Running
+## Building

 * You will need `ocaml` and `dune` installed.

+* To run tests, you will also need `pdflatex` and `sphinx-build`.

 * Invoke `make` to build the executable.

 * In the same place, invoke `make test` to run it on the demo files from the `spec` directory.

-## Splicing
+## Running Latex Backend

 The tool can splice Latex formulas generated from, or expressed in terms of, the DSL into files.
-For example invoking
+For example, invoking
 ```
-watsup spec/*.watsup -p *.tex
+watsup <source-files ...> -p <patch-files ...>
 ```
-on a list of (Latex or other) files will insert the respective inline formulas or displaystyle definitions in place.
-For example, consider a Latex file like the following:
+where `source-files` are the DSL files, and `patch-files` is a set of files to process (Latex, Sphinx, or other text formats), will splice Latex formulas or displaystyle definitions into the latter files.

+Consider a Latex file like the following:
 ```
 [...]
 \subsection*{Syntax}